jonathanulco/laurakalbag-dot-com/content/posts/labels-in-input-fields-arent-such-a-good-idea/index.md

 {{< figure >}}
   {{< link href="http://projectnoah.org" >}}
-  	{{< imgsrcset alt="Reference URLs on Project Noah, where the label is shown inside the text input" src="Screen-shot-2011-05-27-at-16.55.42.png" >}}
+  	{{< img alt="Reference URLs on Project Noah, where the label is shown inside the text input" src="Screen-shot-2011-05-27-at-16.55.42.png" >}}
   {{< /link >}}
 {{< /figure >}}It’s a beautiful interface, but I have an issue.
 I’ll go and paste in a URL, then I’ll select the other text box:

-{{< imgsrcset alt="Reference URL input on Project Noah, where one URL input is filled in and the other is focused but empty" src="Screen-shot-2011-05-27-at-16.59.40.png" >}}
+{{< img alt="Reference URL input on Project Noah, where one URL input is filled in and the other is focused but empty" src="Screen-shot-2011-05-27-at-16.59.40.png" >}}
 Then I have this thought:

 > Did I put the URL in the right box?
 Is Encyclopedia of Life the top input or the bottom input?
 How do I find out?!